Pressure mounts on Stanley as SF colleague says ‘wrong inference’ put on tweet

 The suggestion come as Mr Stanley’s party colleague Louise O’Reilly said the tone of a controversial 2017 tweet was not acceptable but that a wrong inference was put on it and the allegation that there was homophobic content.
 The tweet should be taken in the context of “the whole world” discussing the fact Ireland had its first openly gay leader, she said.

-Minister for Finance Paschal Donohoe and Minister for Justice Helen McEntee renewed their criticism on Friday of the Laois TD, who is also chair of the powerful Public Account Committee (PAC) over a number of insensitive posts on his Twitter account.
+Minister for Finance Paschal Donohoe and Minister for Justice Helen McEntee renewed their criticism on Friday of the Laois-Offaly TD, who is also chair of the Public Account Committee (PAC) over a number of insensitive posts on his Twitter account.

 Less than 24 hours after apologising for a tweet that praised an IRA ambush in Narrow Water in 1979, Mr Stanley found himself defending himself against alleged homophobia in a tweet posted on the day Leo Varadkar became Ireland’s first openly gay political leader in 2017.